502 South Cooper St. #335

 Darryl Lauster’s print: If You Can Buy and Sell People You Can Buy and Sell Anything

-Darryl Lauster is an Assistant Professor of Intermedia/Sculpture at the University of Texas at Arlington.
+Darryl Lauster is a professor of Sculpture at the University of Texas at Arlington.
 He has exhibited nationally at the Louise Wells Cameron Museum of Art, Appalachian State University, Millennium Plaza Park, the Nicolaysen Art Museum, the John Michael Kohler Foundation and the Contemporary Arts Museum, Houston.
 His work can also be found in the permanent collections of the Philadelphia Museum of Art and the Museum of Fine Arts, Houston.
 He has received grants from the Peter Reed Foundation in New York City, and has served residencies at the Ucross Foundation, the Wassaic Project and the Houston Center for Contemporary Craft and was selected as one of the 2010 Jon Mitchell Award winners.
 He also serves as the Collections Manager of the Samuel Gray Society, an institute dedicated to 18th century American history.

 The print If You Can Buy and Sell People You Can Buy and Sell Anything is an iconoclastic appropriation of tropes that define the inconsistencies of American history culture.
 The central image is an allegorical figure of liberty first used in an 1864 pro-union lithograph made in reaction to the Civil War.
 Further images suggest institutional exclusion and segregation operating both in past and present beside the individual freedoms granted in our Bill of Rights.
 Thematically, this discomforting history, reinforced by references to structures that further divide class, race and power, are offered in a disparate composition to point out the long, vulgar and omnipresent war between capitalism and morality.